A Historic Breakthrough

 The Perfect Bridge Between Generations

-Hiring counselors who think like successful players, rather than the game's referees, is why I believe we succeed in teaching students the skills needed to uphold our industry-leading success rate (without making them choose easier "top choice" colleges).
+Hiring counselors who think like successful players, rather than the game's referees, is why I believe we succeed in teaching our students the skills they need to uphold our industry-leading success rate (without ever forcing them to choose easier "top choice" colleges).
 Truly, your success is our success, and vice versa."

 — David Reynaldo, Founder